TeasingSisyphus/CuttleModels/README.md

 a [Sails](http://sailsjs.org) application

 PREVIOUS
+-Began scuttling
 -Update selector.place using regular expressions when a card is clicked (gameview.js)

 NEXT:
+-Allow player to Draw
+REFACTOR:
+-client-side render function should take a game as a param, not an id
+	-it should not make a get request
 -Create action for moving a card
 	-Allow you scuttle
-		-Began scuttle action as a part of move_card -Scuttle will now work if the scuttling card is a higher rank -Need to update it to allow scuttling of same rank with higher suit
+		-Began scuttle action as a part of move_card -Scuttle will now work if the scuttling card is a higher rank -Need to update it to allow scuttling of same rank with higher suit -When an invalid scuttle is attempted, don't incriment the turn and send an error

 THEN: